iterative/dvc.org/content/docs/user-guide/how-to/update-tracked-files.md

 them.

-Otherwise (the data was tracked with `dvc add`), use one of the procedures below to unlink the data from the cache prior to updating it.
+Otherwise (the data was tracked with `dvc add`), use one of the procedures below to "unlink" the data from the cache prior to updating it.
 We'll be working with a `train.tsv` file:

 ## Modifying content

-"Unlink" the file with `dvc unprotect`.
+Unlink the file with `dvc unprotect`.
 This will make `train.tsv` safe to edit:

 ```dvc
 $ dvc unprotect train.tsv
 ```

-Then edit the content of the file:
+Then edit the content of the file, for example with:

 ```dvc
 $ echo "new data item" >> train.tsv